kingluddite/web-dev-notes/full-stack/udemy/traverse/357n-mern-front-back/backend/section-03-user-api-routes-jwt-auth/08-implementing-jwt.md

       // Sign the token
       jwt.sign(
         payload, // add payload
-        process.env.JWT_TOKEN, // pass in secret
+        process.env.JWT_SECRET, // pass in secret
         {
           expiresIn: 360000, // add when token expires },
         (err, token) => {
-          if (err) throw err; // throw error if there is one res.json({ token }); // no error? than send token to client in json format }
+          if (err) throw err; // throw error if there is one res.json({ token }); // no error? than send token to client in JSON format }
       );
     } catch (err) {